nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 Source: `morpheus/modules/filter_detections.py`

-The filter_detections module function is designed to filter rows from a DataFrame based on values in a tensor or DataFrame column according to a specified threshold.
+The `filter_detections` module function is designed to filter rows from a `DataFrame` based on values in a tensor or `DataFrame` column according to a specified threshold.
 Rows are excluded if their associated value in the specified field is less than or equal to the threshold.

 This module can operate in two modes, set by the copy argument.
-When copy=True, rows that meet the filter criteria are copied into a new DataFrame.
-When copy=False, sliced views are used instead.
+When `copy=True`, rows that meet the filter criteria are copied into a new `DataFrame`.
+When `copy=False`, sliced views are used instead.

-The function defines the find_detections method to determine the filter source and identify the rows that match the filter criteria.
-The filter_copy and filter_slice methods are responsible for handling the filtering process based on the chosen mode.
+The function defines the `find_detections` method to determine the filter source and identify the rows that match the filter criteria.
+The `filter_copy` and `filter_slice` methods are responsible for handling the filtering process based on the chosen mode.

 ```python
 @register_module(FILTER_DETECTIONS, MORPHEUS_MODULE_NAMESPACE)